 Patients who are or who might become aggressive and thus pose a risk to staff ought not be managed in out-of-the-way areas in Emergency Departments.
+Such patients might not be suitable for an after-hours evaluation because of safety risks.

-Particular care should be taken when patients and / or their carers might be drug-affected, withdrawing from drugs, be mentally unwell or have a medical condition such as a head injury that might result in a sudden collapse or deterioration.
+Particular care should be taken when patients and/or their carers might be drug-affected, withdrawing from drugs, be mentally unwell or have a medical condition such as head injury that might result in a sudden collapse or deterioration.
+Such patients ought to be monitored under close surveillance in ED.

-5.4 Assessments for sexual assaults of children in regional Victoria
+5.4 Assessments for sexual assaults of children in regional Victoria.

-VFPMS-style consultations in regional Victoria may be organised by police who contact service providers directly or may be arranged in consultation with the VFPMS nurses or consultants.

-Services in regional Victoria are in a constant state of flux and the nurses and consultants are likely to know of the current situation in each region with regards to accessing medical care in relation to a possible sexual assault.
+VFPMS-style consultations in regional Victoria may be organised by police who contact service providers directly or may be arranged in consultation with the VFPMS Nurses or consultants.
+Services in regional Victoria are in a constant state of flux and the Nurses and consultants are likely to know of the current situation in each region with regards to accessing medical care in relation to a possible sexual assault.
 Plans are in place for establishment of a Victorian network of forensically-trained-nurses capable of collecting forensic swabs from adult victims of sexual assaults (and possibly older teenagers) but this is still a work in progress.